[wpforms id=”16350″]

 “Any civil liability of a minor arising out of his driving a motor vehicle…is hereby imposed upon the person who signed and verified the application of the minor for a license, and the person shall be jointly and severally liable with the minor for any damages proximately resulting from the negligent or wrongful act or omission of the minor in driving a motor vehicle.”

-Since California, the parent or legal guardian must sign a driver’s license application for any minor under age 18, Vehicle Code Section 17707 essentially spells civil liability for that parent or guardian if the minor causes a car accident.
+In California, the parent or legal guardian must sign a driver’s license application for minors under 18.
+Vehicle Code Section 17707 essentially spells civil liability for that parent or guardian if the minor causes a car accident.
 And California Vehicle Code Section 17708 makes a parent potentially liable for any foreseeable car accident damages when they give express or implied permission for a minor to operate a vehicle even.

-And this remains the case if the minor is already a licensed driver or not.
+And this remains the case whether the minor is already a licensed driver.
 It’s essential to differentiate these two driving-related statutes from the “willful misconduct” statute discussed below.
-First, when it comes to driving, parents can be held jointly liable for any collision caused by the minor.
-A parent’s mere negligence or carelessness remains all that is necessary to trigger their legal responsibility to cover someone’s damages, whether the child did it on purpose or not.
+First, parents can be held jointly liable for any collision caused by the minor when it comes to driving.
+A parent’s mere negligence or carelessness must trigger their legal responsibility to cover someone’s damages, whether the child did it intentionally or not.

 Remember, whoever signed for a minor’s license is on the hook, not necessarily the parent.
 When a “child’s willful misconduct” is present, the guardian having custody and control of the minor for all purposes of civil damages remains on the hook to pay up partially or fully.